Samuel Fraunces: 20th Century

+21st Century

+Cheryl Janifer Laroche, a historian who worked on the 2007 President's House excavation in Philadelphia, noted conflicting stories depicting the Fraunces family as both mulatto and white.

-Jennifer Patton, Director of Education at the Fraunces Tavern Museum in New York City, wrote: "The use of " black" as a prefix to a nickname was not uncommon in the 18th century and did not necessarily indicate African heritage of an individual.
+In 2011, Jennifer Patton, Director of Education at the Fraunces Tavern Museum in New York City, wrote: "The use of " black" as a prefix to a nickname was not uncommon in the 18th century and did not necessarily indicate African heritage of an individual.
 For instance, Admiral Richard Lord Howe (1762- 1799), one of Britain's best known and respected seamen – and a white man – was commonly called "Black Dick," a nickname his brother Sir William Howe gave to him as descriptive of the Admiral's swarthy complexion."
-She concluded: "The issue of Samuel Fraunces' racial identity is still a passionate topic of discussion to this very day.
+Patton concluded: "The issue of Samuel Fraunces' racial identity is still a passionate topic of discussion to this very day.
 As debate rallies on for conclusive evidence, the actual truth is that we may never know for sure."